LiranLavie/weight-tracker-inftastructure/README.md

 6. Add PostgreSQL - Flexible Serve
 7. Restrict access to server,allow connection only from the web server subnet
 7. Configure a terraform output, so the vm password can be retrieved during automation and set output to sensitive.
-8.Use command: **terraform output  -json** to retrieve the VMs password.
+8. Use command: **terraform output  -json** to retrieve the VMs password.
 8. Install the WeightTracker application and the Database into the VMs created by terraform .
 9. Add Terraform backend to store the Terraform state in Azure Blob Storage